SarahParsa/Learning-Machine-Learning-in-Python/README.md

 # Learning-Machine-Learning-with-Python
-I want to share others my process of learning Machine Learning with Python step by step
+In this repository I want to share others my process of learning Machine Learning with Python step by step ...